Martin-Raju/ec2-instance-provisioning/README.md

 ## Overview

 This repository deploys a web application stack on AWS using Terraform and automates runs with GitHub Actions.
 It captures an AMI from a running EC2 instance, creates an ALB, and deploys an Auto Scaling Group using a mixed instances policy (Spot + On-Demand).
-The README below includes an embedded SVG architecture diagram that will render on GitHub.

 ---
 ## Architecture Diagram